iiasa/rime/README.md

 The example above requires the filtering of exactly one time-series and one impact type from the multidimensional input files.
 It will issue an error message if more than one temperatrure scenario is present.

-See the associated notebook [notebooks/readme.ipynb] to find the code to produce some of the figures below.
+See the associated [notebook](notebooks/readme.ipynb) to find the code to produce some of the figures below.

 ## Matching years